TuffetSpider/artismithery-0.0.1-1.20.1/README.md

-a very stupid mod that i will probably give up coding within a month because i have no clue how to code
+a mod that i will prob give up on coding cuz im not great at coding